Appeal Policy and Procedure for FRCR and DDMFR Exams

 - matters of equivalent or more serious nature.

-It is important to note that appeals based on, or arising from, the following will not be upheld:
+It is important to note that appeals based on, or arising from, the following will not be valid:

 - academic judgement of RCR examiners